PCOS Is a Hormonal Disease That Affects the Ovaries and Can Lead to Acne: 19 – 37% of Females with Moderate-to-Severe Acne May Have This Disorder

 Spironolactone

-Spironolactone is an anti-androgen that usually is prescribed as an additional medication along with a COC.
+Spironolactone is an anti-androgen that is usually prescribed as an additional medication along with a COC.
 Because spironolactone is an anti-androgen, it can cause birth defects in a male fetus, so using birth control while taking it is required.1

 The typical dosage of spironolactone is between 50 – 200 mg per day, with the most common (“preferred”) dose being 100 mg/day.
 Side effects, especially in higher doses, include breast tenderness, irregular periods, and headache, among others.4